Why Punishment Doesn’t Work, But Consequences Do

 Montessori schools and homes use natural consequences because we don’t want children to behave well out of fear of punishment, we want them to do the right thing because they understand the impact of their actions.

-in Psychology Today confirm that punishment is not an effective way to teach children to do the right thing.
+These articles in Psychology Today confirm that punishment is not an effective way to teach children to do the right thing.
 Instead, it encourages children to lie about their behavior and shames them into feeling bad about themselves.
-It also hurts our with our children, which is the most powerful tool we have to influence behavior.
+It also hurts ourconnection with our children, which is the most powerful tool we have to influence behavior.

 Alternatively, a child who understands the natural consequences of his actions will learn to make responsible choices of his own free will, rather than to please you or avoid punishment.
 He will make good choices even when you’re not looking, because he understands the reason for them.
 And when he slips up, as we all do, he will hopefully see that the consequence is at least fair, if unpleasant.

-Choosing how to discipline your child is a personal choice, and often a , but if you’d like to try using natural consequences at home, here are 10 examples to get you started:
+Choosing how to discipline your child is a personal choice, and often a contentious one, but if you’d like to try using natural consequences at home, here are 10 examples to get you started:

 1. Scenario: It’s time to leave for the park and your son refuses to put on his shoes.